Juul appeals to block FDA ban on its e-cigarettes | Business

 Juul Labs Inc on Friday asked a federal appeals court to temporarily block the Food and Drug Administration's order to take its e-cigarettes off the shelves in the United States, saying the move would cause "irreparable harm" to the company.

+The FDA said on Thursday Juul failed to show that the sale of its products would be appropriate for public health, following a nearly two-year-long review of data provided by the company.
+Juul, partly owned by tobacco giant Altria Group Inc, said it disagreed with the agency's findings.

 In a filing with the U.S. Court of Appeals for the District Of Columbia Circuit, Juul asked for an administrative stay until the company can file a full briefing for an emergency review.
-The FDA declined to comment on Juul's filing, while Juul did not immediately respond to a request for comment.
+The FDA declined to comment on Juul's filing.
+Juul declined to comment on the WSJ report.

 Juul said the FDA's decision to block sales of its products was "extraordinary and unlawful", citing, among other things, the agency authorizing similar e-cigarette products made by competing manufacturers.
 BAT's Vuse Solo was the first e-cigarette to get the agency's clearance in October.